You are at part 2 of 2

 Historically, the Grand Bazaar was also the location of the Han (caravansaray) on the Old Silk Road.

-Old Istanbul's bazaar quarter stretches from this bazaar in Beyazit and continues on down the hill to the Eminönü district.
+Old Istanbul's bazaar quarter stretches from this bazaar in Beyazit and continues on down the hill to the Eminonu; district.

-On entering any shop, visitors are treated to the warmest Turkish hospitality... mostly by offering ÇAY (Turkish dark tea).
+On entering any shop, visitors are treated to the warmest Turkish hospitality...

-You are not obligated to buy anything but this is their way of proch to keep you in the store as long as necesary to make the sale.
+But you are not obligated to buy anything but this is their way of proch to keep you in the store as long as necesary to make the sale.
 On the other side, remember that the best prices always come to the ones who know how to bargain well and when the salesperson thinks you are about to leave.

 In the heart of the Grand Bazaar there is a separate section for antiques called the Bedesten, which is worth visiting.
 Especially antiques lovers shouldn't miss this!
 Bedesten offers a curious assortment of many kinds of antiques and antique jewelry.

-KAPALIÇARSI is open Monday-Saturday 8.00am to 7.00pm and closed on Sundays.
+KAPALICARSI is open Monday-Saturday 8.00am to 7.00 pm and closed on Sundays.
 If you are visiting ISTANBUL during religious holidays, on the first day of the each religious holiday ; the bazaar is closed.

 Also for those of you like open markets, on every Sunday, in the Beyazit district you will find a flea market where many vendors display their merchandise.